Volatile Organic Compounds (VOCs) Analyzer

 1) The Hydrogen FID (Flame lonization Director)

 When volatile organic compounds (VOCs) burn in a hydrogen flame, high temperatures ionize the gas molecules.
-This process releases free electrons, which an electric field gradient efficiently directs toward a collector electrode.
+This process releases free electrons, which an electric field gradient efficiently directs toward a electrode collector.
 As electrons accumulate, they generate a measurable ionization current.
 Since the current strength directly correlates with VOC concentration, analysts use this linear relationship to quantify trace gas components in environmental monitoring and industrial safety applications.

 FID-detection-principle